MicrosoftDocs/azure-devops-docs/docs/articles/phase-features-with-feature-flags.md

 * Understand and test the implications of flipping a feature flag

 > [!TIP]
-> To minimize the costs associated with the use of feature flags, keep feature flags short lived and prevent multiple feature flags from interfering with eachother by affecting the same functionality.
+> To minimize the costs associated with the use of feature flags, keep feature flags short lived and prevent multiple feature flags from interfering with each other by affecting the same functionality.

 ## Conclusion